fujidana/vscode-spec-command/README.md

 qdo "/home/myuser/mymacro.mac"
 ```

-but this extension shows an alert on the first line because it expects explicit quotation marks for a string literal.
+but the extension shows an alert on the first line because it expects explicit quotation marks for a string literal.

-Also, macros that consist of an imperfect statement are not supported except `ifd` and `ifp`, which are defined in `SPECD/standard.mac`.
-User-defined macros must consist of one or more perfectsentenses.
+Also, the extension does not support macros made of an imperfect statement, except `ifd` and `ifp` (defined in `SPECD/standard.mac`).
+User-defined macros must be made of one or more perfect sentenses.

 ```
 def ifd 'if (DATAFILE != "" && DATAFILE != "/dev/null")'